nitad54448/yappari-5-1/README.md

 Data should be acquired with log spacing and with a decent number of points per decade (otherwise you may try to rearrange data with the command _spline>>number_ if you want a total _number_ interpolated datapoints scaled in log space).
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.

 Criteria for selecting the optimal value are included in this program.
-You can either use [DRT search lambda](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#drt-search-lambda) command or see other options in __Advanced commands__.
-The function _explore_lambda_ allows you to see and save all data.
+You can either use [DRT search lambda](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#drt-search-lambda) command or see other options in _Advanced commands_.
+The function _drt_explore_ allows you to see and save all data.
 The procedure I use here is to provide an indication of the frequencies of the relaxations.
-Much more advanced free DRT programs are available, see for instance [Ciucci et al](https://github.com/ciuccislab/DP-DRT) and his papers but there are many others.
+More advanced free DRT programs are available, see for instance [Ciucci et al](https://github.com/ciuccislab/DP-DRT) and his papers and there are some others.
 The DRT procedure may help in detecting a proper electrical circuit for serial RC circuits and to some extent to serial RQ cirrcuits.
 If you want to use it, I suggest to read first some publications describing the procedure and the limitations.
 There is no need for a circuit model for the DRT calculations.
 The usefulness of DRT depends much on the quality of the data and in particular the first and the last points of the data.
 Three different algorithm are now used : Tikhonov regularization (the default one used today), an iterative variant of Tikhonov proposed by Fisk and the Gold decomposition.
 The latter seems more useful for RQ circuits but the number of iterations is large and it is up to the user to select this.
 On the DRT graph, the experimental Zr and Zi are plotted together with the _recalculated impedances_ from the DRT data and a probability of distribution function.
 Calculations are made in real time if you change the Tikhonov parameter, so if you have multiple datasets and many iterations, it may be slow.
 Some files to test are in the /drt folder.